This online artist talk is

 Meeting ID: 933 5197 9012

-the actions and possibilities of the communicating entities, so much they can be thought as active “third parties”, often
+possibilities of the communicating entities, so much they can be thought as active “third parties”, often invisible and silent

-invisible and silent ones.
-The same immateriality that makes digital interfaces easy to create, adapt and spread makes them
+ones.
+The same immateriality that makes digital interfaces easy to create, adapt and spread makes them also unnoticeable and

-designing these kind of interfaces to connect actions or events to technological media systems.
-The result of these interactions,
+of interfaces to connect actions or events to technological media systems.
+The result of these interactions, how they work

 examples of my work I’ll propose a discourse around these themes and how I approach them in my artistic practice.“ (Stefano